geoloe/wordpress-docker/README.md

 # wordpress-docker
-Enhanced ready-to-go wordpress instance.
-Install latest MySQL phpAdmin and Wordpress as Docker Containers
+Enhanced ready-to-go wordpress instance for Windows 10.
+Install latest MySQL phpAdmin and Wordpress as Docker Containers.
+Inspired by: bradtraversy

 ## Step 1